Frequently Asked Questions

 Q. Can Lib Tech funding be used to pay for the library's portion of E-Rate Category 2?

-A. Lib Tech funding can be used for equipment and cabling as a larger project only.
+A. Lib Tech funding can be used for equipment and cabling only.
 Installation and maintenance or service plans are not allowable and will not be reimbursed.

-If you are apply for Category 2 funding this year, here is a sample timeline for both E-Rate and Lib Tech:
+If you are applying for Category 2 funding this year, here is a sample timeline for both E-Rate and Lib Tech:

-Please email the Lib Tech Help Desk for additional assistance.
+Please email the GPLS Grants Help Desk for additional assistance.

 PURCHASING